 If your kitchen cabinets are in good condition, painting them with a paint designed specifically for cabinets is an easy and inexpensive way to update your whole kitchen's look.
 (Tip from someone who just painted cabinets: The cabinet paint takes a few coats and you must take the cabinet doors off to get the paint on correctly, but it's worth it.)

 Cool and neutral interior colors are still popular, while previously stylish colors like brown and red are no longer fashionable among homeowners and can even decrease your sale price by $1,684 to $2,310.
 As for bathrooms, blue walls are a hit and can bring in $2,786 more above your expected price, especially if it's a periwinkle blue or a blue with a gray tint.

-And curb appeal is critical, too.
-If the exterior paint on your house is yellow, it might lower the sale price of the house by $3,408.
+Although the interior of your house is important, curb appeal is critical, too.
+If your door is clearly covered in old paint or the exterior paint on your house is yellow, it might lower the sale price of the house by $3,408.
 Color fashions do change, but if you're getting ready to sell, staying neutral is a good plan.